torbengutermuth/smart_chemist_frontend/README.md

 # SMART Chemist Frontend

+## Architecture

+App.js is the central component.
+It is bound to an element in the index.html.
+All other components are initialized by the central app.
+All requests to the backend server are done through the central app.
+Communication of components with each other is orchestrated by components creating events and the central app forwarding these to their intended destinations.

 ## Standalone Setup

 Any HTTP server that can serve files statically will work.
 Run this command to use the python3 http server: